gbitsys/AdBlocking_Mechanism/README.md

 This file (IPAddresses.txt) is used to create your rules.
 This program uses host command to resolve the ip address (or addresses) for a specific domain name.
 Works for both ipv4 and ipv6 addresses.
+Using this command you may wait for a while because resolving ip for domain names takes some time
+depending on network connection or the existance of domain name.

 ### 2. -ips
 ```